remyla/damas-core/doc/3-API-Reference.md

     "string":"hello world"
 }
 ```
 The elements are identified using unique identifiers stored in the reserved `_id` key.
 If the `_id` key is not provided at creation, a default unique value for `_id` is assigned.
+The [ulid extension](Extensions.md#ulid) generates Universally Unique Lexicographically Sortable Identifiers and let you customize the identifiers using patterns.

+## Types
-The users are described as elements wearing some reserved keys: `username`, `password`, `class` plus optional keys.
+The elements are loosely typed: it is up to the model from the layer above to decide how and if some elements are typed.
+For example, the users, defined in the jwt authentication extension, are described as elements wearing some reserved keys: `username`, `password`, `class` plus optional keys.
 ```js
 {
     "class": "user",